fbpx

 In Georgia, we have over 100 ongoing grant projects, most often with civil society projects.

-• services (technical assistance, studies etc.)
+• Services (technical assistance, studies etc.)

-• supplies (equipment, materials etc.)
+• Supplies (equipment, materials etc.)

-• works (infrastructure, engineering works etc.)
+• Works (infrastructure, engineering works etc.)

 Twinning is an EU instrument for institutional cooperation between Public Administrations of EU Member States and of beneficiary or partner countries.